Skip to content

 • Teaching a course independently (1 course per semester during the third, fourth, and fifth years of the PhD program)

-We have very limited opportunities for students to work as research assistants on faculty grants and the university offers several university-wide fellowships that our PhD students can apply to.
+After a student's first year in the program, we have very limited opportunities for students to work as research assistants on faculty grants.
+Additionally the university offers several university-wide fellowships that our PhD students can apply to.
 After a student's second year in the PhD program, they may also have the opportunity to teach a course during Summer semester for additional compensation.

 Students entering without support can become eligible for support by compiling a satisfactory record in their coursework and qualifying exams, and by demonstrating potential for teaching and research, although availability of support is contingent on departmental needs and resources.